TrumanGIT/True-North/README.md

  B key = warm your hands (I press when standing near a fire to warm up)

+ F1 - Open up skse menu framework to tweak some mods including my own hail mod where you can play with hail physics in real time.

 [True North]

 True North is my vision of Skyrim —a wabbajack list of 1000+ mods.
 A celebration of the Skyrim modding community’s incredible work over the last 14+ years.